Murkguy/TheMurk/Draft Version 0.1/home.md

 | 19th        | 123          | 9th             |
 | 20th        | 133          | 9th             |

-## Spellcasting

-Magic permeates fantasy gaming worlds and often appears in the form of a spell.

-This section provides the rules for casting spells.
-Different character classes have distinctive ways of learning and preparing their spells, and monsters use spells in unique ways.
-Regardless of its source, a spell follows the rules here.

-### What Is a Spell?

-A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
-In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.

-Spells can be versatile tools, weapons, or protective wards.
-They can deal damage or undo it, impose or remove conditions (see appendix PH-A), drain life energy away, and restore life to the dead.

-Uncounted thousands of spells have been created over the course of the multiverse’s history, and many of them are long forgotten.
-Some might yet lie recorded in crumbling spellbooks hidden in ancient ruins or trapped in the minds of dead gods.
-Or they might someday be reinvented by a character who has amassed enough power and wisdom to do so.

-### Spell Level

-Every spell has a level from 0 to 9.
-A spell’s level is a general indicator of how powerful it is, with the lowly (but still impressive) magic missile at 1st level and the earth-shaking wish at 9th.
-Cantrips—simple but powerful spells that characters can cast almost by rote—are level 0.
-The higher a spell’s level, the higher level a spellcaster must be to use that spell.

-Spell level and character level don’t correspond directly.
-Typically, a character has to be at least 17th level, not 9th level, to cast a 9th-level spell.

-### Known and Prepared Spells

-Before a spellcaster can use a spell, he or she must have the spell firmly fixed in mind, or must have access to the spell in a magic item.
-Members of a few classes, including bards and sorcerers, have a limited list of spells they know that are always fixed in mind.
-The same thing is true of many magic-using monsters.
-Other spellcasters, such as clerics and wizards, undergo a process of preparing spells.
-This process varies for different classes, as detailed in their descriptions.

-In every case, the number of spells a caster can have fixed in mind at any given time depends on the character’s level.

-### Spell Slots

-Regardless of how many spells a caster knows or prepares, he or she can cast only a limited number of spells before resting.
-Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher-level spells are even more so.
-Thus, each spellcasting class’s description (except that of the warlock) includes a table showing how many spell slots of each spell level a character can use at each character level.
-For example, the 3rd-level wizard Umara has four 1st-level spell slots and two 2nd-level slots.

-When a character casts a spell, he or she expends a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
-You can think of a spell slot as a groove of a certain size—small for a 1st-level slot, larger for a spell of higher level.
-A 1st-level spell fits into a slot of any size, but a 9th-level spell fits only in a 9th-level slot.
-So when Umara casts magic missile, a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.

-Finishing a long rest restores any expended spell slots.

-Some characters and monsters have special abilities that let them cast spells without using spell slots.
-For example, a monk who follows the Way of the Four Elements, a warlock who chooses certain eldritch invocations, and a pit fiend from the Nine Hells can all cast spells in such a way.

-### Casting a Spell at a Higher Level

-When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
-For instance, if Umara casts magic missile using one of her 2nd-level slots, that magic missile is 2nd level.
-Effectively, the spell expands to fill the slot it is put into.

-Some spells, such as magic missile and cure wounds, have more powerful effects when cast at a higher level, as detailed in a spell’s description.

 ### Casting in Armor

 Because of the mental focus and precise gestures required for spellcasting, you must be proficient with the armor you are wearing to cast a spell.
 You are otherwise too distracted and physically hampered by your armor for spellcasting.